OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/adding_meters_buildings.md

   - Get map ID from https://www.openstreetmap.org/ ("way" on openstreetmap = map ID in database)
 - `meter_group_relation`

-  - Match the corresponding meter group and meter ID together in.
+  - Match the corresponding meter group and meter ID together in the meter_group_relation table.
 One meter group can be mapped to several meters, but not the other way around

 - See [Database](database) document for help on updating / inserting buildings and meters